 Prior to taking Advanced Placement classes, there are established pre-AP classes to prepare students for the academic rigor and challenges they can expect in AP classes.

 In order to take the AP exam(s) in May of 2020, students must be enrolled in their AP course(s) and registered for their AP exam(s) by November 15th, 2019. through the college board.

 If a student has not joined an AP course(s) and registered for an AP exam(s), he/she may do so by going to: myap.collegeboard.org to create an account immediately.
 AP teachers can provide a course key code for the student to join his/her AP classes.

 When registered for the AP exam(s), make sure to indicate that you have made the decision to order and take the AP exam(s).
 Otherwise, an AP exam will not be ordered for you.

 It is extremely important that you order your exam now because a $40 additional fee applies to each exam ordered after the November 15 deadline.
 And, $40 is charged for each canceled or unused exam after November 15.

 If you have any questions, please see Mr. Lo in Room 1712 for further information.

-***Update-Due to the Coronavirus-Please click on the following link for AP updates for testing schedule and learning supports:https://apcentral.collegeboard.org/about-ap/news-changes/coronavirus-update
+***Update-Due to the Coronavirus-Please click on the following link for AP Updates for Testing Schedule and Resources:https://apcoronavirusupdates.collegeboard.org/students